Flores-JassoLab/ExtendAlign/mkmodules/mk-HSe-blastn/readme.md

 * Basic column description taken from [BLAST® Command Line Applications User Manual](https://www.ncbi.nlm.nih.gov/books/NBK279684/).

 Output File Column Descriptions:
 `qlength`: Nucleotide length for the query that was aligned in this hit.
 `qseqid`: Fasta header for query sequence.
 `slength`: Nucleotide length for the subject that was aligned in this hit.
 `seqid`: Fasta header for subject sequence.
 `pident`: Percentage of identical matches.
 `length`: Alignment length.
 `mismatch`: Number of mismatches.
 `gaps`: Total number of gap.
 `qstart`: Start of alignment in query.
 `qend`: End of alignment in query.
 `sstart`: Start of alignment in subject.
 `send`: End of alignment in subject.
 `evalue`: Expect value.
 `bitscore`: Bit score.
 `sstrand`: Subject Strand where the alignment hit was located.
-`qseq`: Aligned part of query sequence
+`qseq`: Aligned part of query sequence.
-`sseq`: Aligned part of subject sequence
+`sseq`: Aligned part of subject sequence.

 ## Module Parameters:
 Path to main ExtendAlign fasta file that defines the blastn database.